Azure/portaldocs/portal-sdk/generated/portalfx-telemetry-create.md

 <a name="create-telemetry-create-flow-table"></a>
 ## Create Flow table

-CreateFlow table in Kusto database **AzPtlCosmos** called **CreateFlows**
+`CreateFlows` table in Kusto database `AzPtlCosmos` containing Portal extensions' create related telemetry information.

-Accessible through using the function: **GetCreateFlows(startDate: datetime, endDate: datetime)**
+Accessible through using the function: `GetCreateFlows(startDate: datetime, endDate: datetime)`

 **Description**

-A CreateFlow row is a flattened telemetry timeline comprised of the following create related telemetry events (in order of their trigger in the timeline of a create flow):
+A `CreateFlows` table row is a flattened telemetry timeline comprised of the following create related telemetry events (in order of their trigger in the timeline of a create flow):
-- CreateFlowLaunched (CFL) - Marketplace create blade opened
+- `CreateFlowLaunched` (CFL) - Marketplace create blade opened
-- ProvisioningBladeOpened (PBO) - Nonpdl blade that creates resources opened (can be from marketplace or not)
+- `ProvisioningBladeOpened` (PBO) - Non-pdl blade that creates resources opened (can be from marketplace or not)
-- ProvisioningStarted (PS) - Portal create started
+- `ProvisioningStarted` (PS) - Portal create started
-- CreateDeploymentStart (CDS) - Create accepted by ARM
+- `CreateDeploymentStart` (CDS) - Create accepted by ARM
-- CreateDeploymentEnd (CDE) - Create completed by ARM
+- `CreateDeploymentEnd` (CDE) - Create completed by ARM
-- ProvisioningEnded (PE) - Portal create completed
+- `ProvisioningEnded` (PE) - Portal create completed

 **Rules about the which events make up a create flow**

-- Every CreateFlow row will have the PS,PE,CDS,CDE events
+- Every `CreateFlows` table row will have the PS, PE, CDS, CDE events
-- A createflow used to be only started with a CFL event, but now can be started with a ProvisioningBladeOpened PBO event as well.
+- A create flow used to be only started with a CFL event, but now can be started with a `ProvisioningBladeOpened` PBO event as well.
-- A createflow can have either the CFL or the PBO event, or only 1, but must have at least 1.
+- A create flow can have either the CFL or the PBO event, or only 1, but must have at least 1.

 **Rules about which events start a create flow (CFL and PBO)**

 - CFL but no PBO
-  - FromMarketplace == true
+  - `FromMarketplace` == true
     - This is a marketplace create with an old pdl blade
-  - FromMarketplace == false
+  - `FromMarketplace` == false
-    - This is a nonmarketplace create with an old pdl blade
+    - This is a non-Marketplace create with an old pdl blade
 - PBO but no CFL
-  - This is always a nonmarketplace create with a nonpdl blade, so FromMarketplace will alway be false
+  - This is always a non-Marketplace create with a non-pdl blade, so `FromMarketplace` will always be false
 - CFL and PBO
-  - This is always a marketplace create with a nonpdl blade, so FromMarketplace will always be true
+  - This is always a Marketplace create with a non-pdl blade, so `FromMarketplace` will always be true

 <a name="create-telemetry-create-flow-functions"></a>
 ## Create Flow Functions

 <a name="create-telemetry-create-flow-functions-azureportal-database-vs-azptlcosmos-database-functions"></a>
-### AzurePortal Database VS. AzPtlCosmos Database functions
+### <code>AzurePortal</code> Database VS. <code>AzPtlCosmos</code> Database functions

-There are two Kusto databases that are supported with Create Flow related functions for you to use.
-Although in some cases the functions may have the same names, they have some differenes that are worth noting.
+There are two Kusto databases that are supported with create flow related functions for you to use.
+Although in some cases the functions may have the same names, they have some differences that are worth noting.

 <a name="create-telemetry-create-flow-functions-azureportal-database-vs-azptlcosmos-database-functions-azureportal-create-functions"></a>
-#### AzurePortal Create functions
+#### <code>AzurePortal</code> Create functions

 Found under: `Functions\CreateFlows`

-* The intended purpose of the AzurePoral.GetCreateFlows function is for Live-site alert debugging and test verification.
+* The intended purpose of the `AzurePortal.GetCreateFlows` function is for Live-site alert debugging and test verification.
 * Creates completed in the Portal will be available here typically within 10-15 minutes.
 * Creates here will include **test traffic** and will be with the column `isTestTraffic=true`.
 * Queries will be much slower as all raw telemetry must be queried over in-real-time.
 * For most use-cases, please try to query only hours of data at a time with this query for best results.
-If the create you are searching for has occured in the last 24 hours, or is test traffic, then this is the best function for you to use.
+If the create you are searching for has occurred in the last 24 hours, or is test traffic, then this is the best function for you to use.

 Common cases for traffic being marked as test:
 * If any feature flags are used
 * Test account is used
-* Stamp of extension is manually overriden
+* Stamp of extension is manually overridden

 Note:
-* The AzPtlCosmos.GetCreateFlows function provides additional optional filtering parameters that can be passed in to drastically improve query time - these options are not available in the AzurePortal.GetCreateFlows function as these queries all occur in-real-time.
+* The `AzPtlCosmos.GetCreateFlows` function provides additional optional filtering parameters that can be passed in to drastically improve query time - these options are not available in the `AzurePortal.GetCreateFlows` function as these queries all occur in-real-time.

 <a name="create-telemetry-create-flow-functions-azureportal-database-vs-azptlcosmos-database-functions-azptlcosmos-create-functions"></a>
-#### AzPtlCosmos Create functions
+#### <code>AzPtlCosmos</code> Create functions

 Found under: `Functions\CreateFlows`

-* The intended purpose of the AzPtlCosmos.getCreateFlows function is for KPI tracking, dashboards, and general use.
+* The intended purpose of the `AzPtlCosmos.GetCreateFlows` function is for KPI tracking, dashboards, and general use.
-* All telemetry in this database goes through a pipeline to improve and filter the results, which causes a significant delay up to 24 hours for CreateFlows (no SLA).
+* All telemetry in this database goes through a pipeline to improve and filter the results, which causes a significant delay up to 24 hours for `CreateFlows` (no SLA).
   * The result is drastically improved results and query speed.
-* If the creates you want to capture span more than 24 hours, but have occured more than 24 hours ago, and are not test traffic, then this is the correct function to use.
+* If the creates you want to capture span more than 24 hours, but have occurred more than 24 hours ago, and are not test traffic, then this is the correct function to use.

 <a name="create-telemetry-create-flow-functions-getcreateflows"></a>
-### GetCreateFlows
+### <code>GetCreateFlows</code>

 <a name="create-telemetry-create-flow-functions-getcreateflows-summary"></a>
 #### Summary
 <a name="create-telemetry-create-flow-functions-getcreateflows-summary"></a>
-<a name="create-telemetry-create-flow-functions-getcreateflows-summary-1"></a>
-#### Summary

 ```
 GetCreateFlows(